 This document is provided to your company solely for the purpose of evaluation of this PSI Energy, Inc. proposal to provide Maintenance services.

-The information contained herein is proprietary and is not intended for public use or voluntary disclosure to any third party without the written consent of PSI Energy, Inc.
+The information contained herein is proprietary and is not intended for public use or voluntary disclosure to any third party without the prior written consent of PSI Energy, Inc.

 Applicable Regulation

-All of the products and services described in this document will be coordinated by PSI Energy, Inc. and provided by PSI Energy, Inc. or another Cinergy affiliate.
+All of the products and services described in this document will be coordinated by PSI Energy, Inc. and provided by PSI Energy, Inc. or another Cinergy company affiliate.

-Services provided within the service territories of The Cincinnati Gas & Electric Company (CG&E), The Union Light, Heat and Power Company (ULH&P), and PSI Energy, Inc. (PSI) will be provided in strict compliance with any applicable orders of the Public Utilities Commission of Ohio, the Kentucky Public Service Commission, and the Indiana Utility Regulatory Commission and the approved tariffs of CG&E, ULH&P, and PSI.
+Services provided within the service territories of The Cincinnati Gas & Electric Company (CG&E), The Union Light, Heat and Power Company (ULH&P), and PSI Energy, Inc. (PSI) will be provided in strict compliance with any applicable orders of the Public Utilities Commission of Ohio, the Kentucky Public Service Commission, and the Indiana Utility Regulatory Commission, respectively and the approved tariffs of CG&E, ULH&P, and PSI.
 Services provided to any of your locations outside the service territories of CG&E, ULH&P, and PSI will be available and provided in compliance with laws, regulations, orders, and tariffs applicable to the particular site.

-In order to simplify this document, references to Cinergy Corp.
-And subsidiaries mentioned within this document will be referred to as Cinergy.

 Section One